lukaspj/IPS-Pro-Development/README.md

 IPS-Pro-Development
 ===================

-## ImprovedParticle directory
-This directory holds all the IPS Pro particle emitters, nodes and some of the helper functions.

 ## T3D/fx/particle.h
 At the bottom of this file at the bottom of the struct "Particle" the line
 '''Point3F relPos;'''
 was added

-## Tools
-This directory contains several files whose function is not only for IPS Pro but could be used in other contexts aswell.

 ## Documentation
-This will hold instructions, information and more.
+This folder will hold instructions, information and more.

 # Installation
 You can either just copy and paste to merge your source folder with the source folder in the repo or do it manually: